 A Sound Design and Audio Programming degree will provide you with the skills to compose, programme, transform and integrate audio across a wide range of digital media, enabling you to create bespoke audio for a variety of applications.
 This is a highly sought-after skill which opens up a diversity of job opportunities.
 Graduates work regularly in the fields of film and TV production, apps, video game creation, virtual and augmented reality, audiobooks, radio and podcasting – and as the technology continues to grow so do the opportunities.

-With the emergence of virtual, augmented and mixed reality, audio professionals now have to solve how to realistically create immersive 3D audio
+With the emergence of virtual, augmented and mixed reality, the creation of immersive 3D sound is a top priority for audio professionals

 2. Opportunities for professional development